Central Desert Regional Council Central Desert Regional Council

 Type Council Policy

-Document Owner People and Culture Manager
+Document Owner People and Culture Regional Manager

-Approval Date 30 September 2022
+Approval Date 30 May 2025

-MaGiQ Document ID 690813
+MagiQ Document ID 690813

-Review Date 30 September 2025
+Review Date 30 May 2028

-Council Resolution Number OC137/2022
+Council Resolution Number OC077/2025

-Purpose
+1. Purpose

-Scope
+2. Scope

 Definition and Terms